reh1548/bd-tech-shop-dataset-compilation/README.md

 # bd-tech-shop-dataset-compilation
-Here I will be gradually add datasets which will be created from different Bangladehi online tech shops.
+Here I will be gradually adding datasets which will be created from different Bangladehi online tech shops.